Jubba River: Ajuran Empire

-The Jubba River has a rich history of a once-booming sophisticated civilization and trade network conducted by the powerful Somalis that held sway over the Jubba River.
+The Jubba River was once a productive civilization and trade network conducted by the Somalis that held sway over the Jubba River.

 During the Middle Ages Jubba River was under the Ajuran Empire of the Horn of Africa which utilized the Jubba River for its plantations and was the only hydraulic empire in Africa.
 A hydraulic empire that rose in the 13th century AD, Ajuran monopolized the water resources of the Jubba River and Shebelle.
 Through hydraulic engineering, it also constructed many of the limestone wells and cisterns of the state that are still operative and in use today.
 Its rulers developed new systems for agriculture and taxation, which continued to be used in parts of the Horn of Africa as late as the 19th century.

 Through their control of the region's wells, the Garen rulers effectively held a monopoly over their nomadic subjects as they were one of the few hydraulic empire in Africa.
 Large wells made out of limestone were constructed throughout the state, which attracted Somali nomads with their livestock.
 The centralized regulations of the wells made it easier for the nomads to settle disputes by taking their queries to government officials who would act as mediators.
 Long distance caravan trade, a long-time practice in the Horn of Africa, continued unchanged in Ajuran times.
 Today, numerous ruins and abandoned towns throughout the interior of Somalia and the Horn of Africa are evidence of a once-booming inland trade network dating from the medieval period.

 With the centralized supervision of the Ajuran, farms in Afgooye, Bardhere and other areas in the Jubba and Shebelle valleys increased their productivity.
 A system of irrigation ditches known locally as Kelliyo fed directly from the Shebelle River and Jubba River into the plantations where sorghum, maize, beans, grain and cotton were grown during the gu (Spring in Somali) and xagaa (Summer in Somali) seasons of the Somali calendar.
 This irrigation system was supported by numerous dikes and dams.
 To determine the average size of a farm, a land measurement system was also invented with moos, taraab and guldeed being the terms used.

 The urban centers of Mogadishu, Merca, Barawa, Kismayo and Hobyo and other respective ports became profitable trade outlets for commodities originating from the interior of the State.
 The Somali farming communities of the hinterland from Jubba and Shebelle valleys brought their crops to the Somali coastal cities, where they were sold to local merchants who maintained a lucrative foreign commerce with ships sailing to and coming from Arabia, Persia, India, Venice, Egypt, Portugal, and as far away as Java and China.